Revisiting the $DD^\ast$ chiral interactions with the local momentum-space regularization up to the third order and the nature of $T_{cc}^+$: Acknowledgement

 \section{Acknowledgement}

-B.W is very grateful to Shi-Lin Zhu and Lu Meng for helpful discussions and carefully reading the manuscript.
+B.W is very grateful to Prof. Shi-Lin Zhu for helpful discussions and carefully reading the manuscript.
 This work is supported by the National Natural Science Foundation of China under Grants No. 12105072, the Youth Funds of Hebei Province (No. A2021201027) and the Start-up Funds for Young Talents of Hebei University (No. 521100221021).
+This project is also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, Project ID 196253076-TRR 110).

 \begin{appendix}